UBC-OpenRobotics/ob1_arm/ob1_arm_description/README/README.md

 # Arm URDF Package

+Authors:
-Author: Jonathan Qiao
+* Jonathan Qiao

-Email: jonathanqfxw@gmail.com
+    * Email: jonathanqfxw@gmail.com
+* Yousif El-Wishahy
+    * Email: yel.wishahy@gmail.com

+*This README has been copied and modified from the old arm repo.*

 # Descripton:

 **This package is meant to be an envorment to develope the URDF of the arm.**

-The vast majority of the URDF is defined in **arm_urdf/urdf/arm_urdf.xacro**.
+The vast majority of the URDF is defined in **ob1_arm_description/urdf/arm_no_base.xacro.urdf**.
 The xacro file contains a xacro macro with name **arm** and parameter **prefix (string)**, prefix will be used to defined unique arm.
 This file acts like a function definition but for URDF

-The xacro file with path **arm_urdf/urdf/main.xacro** is where the URDF is explicitly called and connected to the world.
+The xacro file with path **arm_urdf/urdf/arm_no_base.xacro** is used to generate the urdf.

 # Usage: